Abby Minor / Founding Director

 Jennifer Hwozdek / Outreach & Fundraising Coordinator

 Jennifer Hwozdek, a State College native, has been immersed in the storytelling arts in multiple ways: as a filmmaker working in New York City and Los Angeles in the early 90's; as a vivacious raconteur who can be heard and seen locally in the "Out Loud Series" at the Bellefonte Art Museum and in the "State of the Story" series hosted by the State Theatre; as a dedicated community volunteer and fund-drive spokesperson for WPSU; and in her work as a homeopathic practitioner, in which for the past 25 years she has been deeply listening and gently coaxing her clients to uncover the intricate constellation of their unique health stories.
-She looks forward to connecting with Ridgelines' loyal supporters and helping to expand Ridgelines' reach and impact in the Centre Region.
+She enjoys connecting with Ridgelines' loyal supporters and helping to expand Ridgelines' reach and impact in the Centre Region.

 Casey Wiley / Board Secretary